L4TN/XREAL-3D-Workspace-Workaround-Virtual-Desktops/README.md

 - consume more CPU/GPU,
 - introduce rendering latency,
 - slightly reduce image sharpness due to reprojection or scaling,
-- be more sensitive to tracking glitches.
+- be more sensitive to tracking glitches and driver issues.

 This project:
 - uses **native HDMI resolution** (no reprojection, no rescaling),
-- does **no 3D rendering**,
+- does **no 3D rendering at all**,
 - keeps text and UI **pixel-perfect**,
 - offloads “multi-monitor behavior” to **Windows Virtual Desktops**.